cuba-platform/saml-addon/Readme.md

 ### 3.3 Tenant Login <a name="tenant-login"></a>

-By default, the example shows the lookup field with list of IDP providers.
+The common example to login using IdP is to use the lookup field with list of IdP providers.
 To simplify login, you can use a specific tenant URL.
-When a user uses such URL, the system automatically redirects you to the specific IDP.
+For example, `http://localhost:8080/app/ssocircle?`, where `ssocircle` is the `SSO Path` set while configuring SAML Connection.
+When you use such URL, the system automatically redirects you to the specific IdP.
-Example: `http://localhost:8080/app/ssocircle?`.
-Here `ssocircle` is the SAMLConnection.ssoPath

-### 3.2.2 SAML Processor <a name="saml-processor"></a>
+### 3.4 SAML Processor <a name="saml-processor"></a>

-By default the component provides BaseSamlProcessor which populates to the new user only several attributes from the SAML session:
+By default, the component provides `BaseSamlProcessor` which fills in the following attributes for the new user from the SAML session:

 - FirstName
 - LastName
 - MiddleName
 - EmailAddress

 However, you can define your own implementation of the interface `com.haulmont.addon.saml.core.SamlProcessor` which will handle the SAML data using your own logic.
-The `getName()` method should return a user-friendly name, to show in the lookup field on the SAMLConnection.edit screen.
+The `getName()` method should return a user-friendly name, to show it in the lookup field on the *SAML Connection editor* screen.

 # 4. Implementation <a name="implementation"></a>